rockstorm101/nginx-autoreload-docker/README.md

 Use as a normal Nginx image.
-Add environment variable `AUTORELOAD_FILES` to track these files and auto-reload Nginx when any of this files gets modified.
+Add environment variable `AUTORELOAD_FILES` to track these files and auto-reload Nginx when any of these files gets modified.
 Example docker-compose.yml:

 ```yaml
 services: